iris-hep/idap-200gbps-atlas/servicex/README.md

 Using the image `AB-dev`

 1. `pip install 'func_adl_servicex_xaodr21>=2.0a1'`
-1. Get `servicex.yaml` installed
+1. `pip install s3fs`
-1.
+1. Get `servicex.yaml` copied somewhere it will be picked up.